atulanand206/coursera-scala/FunctionalProgramming/README.md

        avoids repeated re-computation of argument expression that call by name entails.
     6. Scala has the functionality to force call by name.
 While defining the argument's data type in a function, `:` can be replaced with `: =>` and that argument would be referenced as call by name.
+    7. Functions can be defined as referencing an infinite loop as it won't be evaluated then and there, while when done so with val, it will lead to an infinite loop instantly.

+6. Conditionals
+    1. Conditional operators can be evaluated using equivalent functions composed of if-else constructs.
+    2. Some arguments may not be required to get evaluated like the y parameter in the `Conditionals.and` implementation and if that's defined using `: =>`, we can pass non-terminating parameter to it and it won't block the execution.